approov/web-quickstart-hcaptcha-javascript/SHAPES-EXAMPLE.md

 This contacts `https://shapes.approov.io/v1/shapes` to get a random shape.

-The subsequent steps of this guide take you through the steps to add both Fingerprint and Approov to the Shapes web app.
-If the Shapes web app were already making use of Fingerprint to bind browser sessions to known users, the necessary steps would be nearly identical.
+The subsequent steps of this guide take you through the steps to add both hCaptcha and Approov to the Shapes web app.
+If the Shapes web app were already making use of hCaptcha to bind browser sessions to known users, the necessary steps would be nearly identical.

 ## MODIFY THE WEB APP TO USE APPROOV WITH HCAPTCHA